shawnarneygit/ai_machine_learning/bitcoin/README.md

 Shawn Arney

 #### Executive summary
+To predict tomorrow’s Bitcoin price, a benchmark and many regression models are evaluated to identify the best-performing one.

 Benchmarking SARIMAX against SVR, linear, ridge, Lasso, random forest, gradient boosting, XGBoost, and an LSTM for next-day Bitcoin closing-price forecasting, SARIMAX achieved an MAE of $898.27 (MAPE 1.77%); the best alternative, Lasso, trimmed MAE by only $2 at the same MAPE.
 SARIMAX remains a robust baseline, with future work focusing on richer features and advanced ensembles to further reduce error.

 #### Rationale